Rough Heston model as the scaling limit of bivariate cumulative heavy-tailed INAR processes: Weak-error bounds and option pricing: Introduction

-The main contributions of the paper are: \begin{enumerate} \item \textbf{Microstructural limit to rough Heston model.} We prove joint convergence of a \emph{bivariate} heavy-tailed, nearly-unstable cumulative INAR($\infty$) sequence to the rough Heston model (Theorem~\ref{theorem1}), thereby providing a discrete-time microstructural foundation for both price and variance dynamics and an explicit link between liquidity asymmetry and the leverage effect.
+The main contributions of the paper are as follows. \begin{enumerate} \item \textit{A bivariate INAR microstructural limit for the rough Heston model.} We prove the joint convergence of a nearly unstable heavy-tailed bivariate cumulative INAR($\infty$) model to the rough Heston dynamics; see Theorems~\ref{theorem1} and \ref{maintheorem}.
+This yields a discrete-time microstructural foundation for both price and variance, together with an explicit mapping from the INAR parameters to the rough Heston coefficients and leverage correlation.

-\item \textbf{FFT-accelerated INAR simulator.} Building on the discrete-time limit (indexed by $\tau$), we propose an approximate Monte Carlo scheme for the rough Heston model through simulating the corresponding INAR($\infty$) process.
-A \textbf{divide-and-conquer (CDQ)} implementation using the \textbf{fast Fourier transform (FFT)} propagates the long-memory convolution in $\mathcal{O}(\tau\log^2\tau)$ time per path, enabling fast pricing with large path counts while preserving accuracy.
-In spirit, our approach is complementary to weak simulation schemes for rough Heston (see \cite{BayerBreneis2024WeakRoughHeston}), but it leverages a discrete microstructural limit to handle path-dependent payoffs efficiently.

-\item \textbf{Weak-error guarantees for option pricing.} We obtain finite-horizon weak-error bounds.
-Fix $\alpha\in(\frac12,1)$ and $K>0$, let $C^{\mathrm{INAR},\tau}(T,K)$ denote the European call prices in the INAR approximation model, and let $C(T,K)$ be the corresponding prices in the limiting rough-Heston model.
-Then, for any $T>0$, with a microscopic INAR layer, then for any $T\in(0,1]$,